juhakun/propertyM/README.md

 ## Improvements, additions and updates
-The following functions will be refined or added:
+The following functions will be refined:
 ### Frontend
 * Web design
 * Detailed navigation in the web app (back and forth etc.)